 Lot Frontage.
-The front of an interior lot shall be construed to be the portion nearest the street.
-For the purpose of determining yard requirements on corner lots and through lots, all sides of a lot adjacent to streets shall be considered frontage, and yards shall be provided as set out in these land development regulations.
+Lot frontage means that portion of an interior lot nearest the street.
+For the purpose of determining yard requirements on corner lots and through lots, all sides of a lot adjacent to streets shall be considered frontage and yards shall be provided as set out in these land development regulations.

 Lot Line.
-The lines bounding a lot as established by ownership.
+Lot line means the lines bounding a lot as established by ownership.

 Lot Measurement, Depth.
-Depth of a lot shall be considered to be the distance between the midpoints of straight lines connection the foremost points on the side lot lines in front and the rearmost points of the side lot lines in the rear.
+Depth lot measurement means the distance between the midpoints of straight lines connection the foremost points on the side lot lines in front and the rearmost points of the side lot lines in the rear.

 Lot Measurement, Width.
-Width of a lot shall be considered to be the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the foremost points of the side lot lines in front (where they intersect with the street line) and the rear most points of the side lot lines in the rear, provided however that the width between the side lot lines at their foremost points in the front shall not be less than eighty percent (80%) of the required lot width except in the case of lots on the turning circle of a cul-de-sac, where the width shall not be less than sixty percent (60%) of the required lot width.
+Excepting portions of the lot used solely for access, the width of the lot means the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the foremost points of the side lot lines in front (where they intersect with the street line) and the rear most points of the side lot lines in the rear, provided however, that the width between the side lot lines at their foremost points in the front shall not be less than eighty percent (80%) of the required lot width except in the case of lots on the turning circle of a cul-de-sac, where the width shall not be less than sixty percent (60%) of the required lot width.